Now Hiring for Fall 2021!

 Please complete both applications online or download PDF.

 We are continually seeking qualified and committed individuals in a variety of academic disciplines to work as online peer tutors.
 Peer tutors must be willing and committed to helping students, assess individual student needs and provide strategies for student success.
 Under the supervision of the Learning Commons Director, peer tutors will work no more than 20 hours per week.
-Due to COVID-19, all tutoring services are being held remotely and all tutors will be trained to host tutoring appointments via Zoom.

 This position will perform duties to include, but not limited to: